 When videotapes are copied, each copy loses a bit of the information from the original – in other words, the video loses quality.
 Consider that in a few years nobody will use traditional VCRs, as we know them today.
 How many people do you know that watch video tapes at home anymore?
 Therefore, if you want your memories to last, DVD is the clear format of choice.

-HOW LONG DO VIDEO TAPES LAST?
+HOW LONG DO VHS TAPES LAST?

 It is one of the toughest questions, and few people bother to ask it: How long does a magnetic tape last?